 Title and Organization:

-Dr. Elsie Taveras is Chief of General Academic Pediatrics and Executive Director of the Kraft Center for Community Health at Massachusetts General Hospital.
-She is a Professor of Pediatrics at Harvard Medical School and Professor in the Department of Nutrition at Harvard T.H.
-Chan School of Public Health.
-A board-certified pediatrician, Dr. Taveras has also founded and directed childhood obesity clinical programs at Massachusetts General Hospital and Boston Children's Hospital.
+Dr. Elsie Taveras, MPH, MD, is the chief community health equity officer for Mass General Brigham and the executive director of the Kraft Center for Community Health at Massachusetts General Hospital.
+She also serves as the Conrad Taff Professor at Harvard Medical School and as a professor in Harvard T.H.
+Chan School of Public Health’s Nutrition department.
+A board-certified pediatrician, Elsie has also founded and directed childhood obesity clinical programs at Massachusetts General Hospital and Boston Children's Hospital.
 She currently leads a research team dedicated to studying obesity, including epidemiological analyses of risk factors for childhood obesity across the life course, with an emphasis on racial/ethnic disparities, and translating epidemiological evidence into clinical and public health innovations to prevent and manage obesity and obesity-related conditions.
-As Executive Director of the Kraft Center, she leads the development and implementation of innovative solutions to address some of our most pressing community and population health challenges.
-Chief among these are the opioid epidemic facing the nation and tackling the social determinants that lead to inequalities in health and health care.
-She also develops programs to promote leadership and training in community health, particularly for underrepresented minority students and those committed to serving medically underserved communities.
-She earned her bachelor degree and MD from New York University and received her master’s in Public Health from the Harvard T.H.
+As executive director of the Kraft Center, she leads the development and implementation of innovative solutions to improve health outcomes for underserved patients, families, and communities.
+Chief among the problems she’s working to address are the opioid epidemic facing the nation and the social determinants that lead to inequalities in health and health care.
+Elsie also develops programs to promote leadership and training in community health, particularly for underrepresented minority students and those committed to serving medically underserved communities.
+She earned her BA and MD from New York University and her MPH from the Harvard T.H.
 Chan School of Public Health.
 Elsie is a Fellow of the second class of the Health Innovators Fellowship and a member of the Aspen Global Leadership Network.